bjoern-hempel/js-analysis/README.md

 ### 2.2 Change or copy the used matrix

 Normally all calculations refer to the used matrix.
-That means the all calculations will change this matrix.
+That means that all calculations will change this matrix.

 #### 2.2.1 "Change" example: